lzybkr/ShowPSAst/README.md

 This module helps visualize the PowerShell Ast with a graphical view.

+Note: Because this module is [WinForms](https://learn.microsoft.com/en-us/dotnet/desktop/winforms)-based, it only works on Windows.

 The Ast is fully expanded in tree view, selecting a node in the tree view will display the corresponding text in the script and the properties of the node.